Casimir energy for spinor fields with $\delta$-shell potentials: Analytic continuation of the spectral zeta function

-which is valid in the strip $1/2<\Re(s)<1$.
-We would like to remark that, similarly to the interior case, when $\gm=-2$ the expression (\ref{zetaext3}) reduces to the result obtained in \cite{elizalde1998casimir} for the MIT bag conditions.
+where $K_{\nu}(z)$ denotes the modified Bessel function of the second kind, one can obtain (\ref{zetaext3}) from (\ref{zetaext2}). \end{proof} It is instructive to notice that in the particular case of the MIT bag conditions, namely when $\gm=-2$, the contributions to the integral representation (\ref{zetaint1}) coming from the two values of $\sigma$ are identical and therefore it reduces to the same integral representation found in \cite{elizalde1998casimir}.
+A similar occurrence happens in the exterior case; in fact, when $\gm=-2$ the expression (\ref{zetaext3}) reduces to the result obtained in \cite{elizalde1998casimir} for the MIT bag conditions.
 In addition, it is interesting to notice that the spectral zeta function for the exterior region can be obtained from the one in the interior region by simply performing the substitution $I_{\nu}(z)\to K_{\nu}(z)$, a fact that was also mentioned in \cite{elizalde1998casimir}.

 The second step in the process of analytic continuation consists in the subtraction, and then addition, of a suitable number of terms of the uniform asymptotic expansion of the derivative appearing in the integral representations (\ref{zetaint1}) and (\ref{zetaext3}).
-Before we can evaluate the asymptotic expansions, we need to us the relations \cite{olver2010nist} (Chapter 10, Section 29)
+This process leads to the \begin{theorem} Let $N\in\mathbb{N}_{+}$.
+The interior and exterior spectral zeta functions are expressed, in the semi-plane $\Re(s)>(3-N)/2$, as